iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 An experiment can have one of the following statuses:

 - **Running** - Iterative Studio expects to receive live metrics and plots for these experiments.
+Note that if the experiment stops due to any error, Iterative Studio will not be aware of this and it will continue to wait for live updates.
+In this case, you should delete the live metrics row from the project table in Iterative Studio.
 - **Completed** - Iterative Studio does not expect to receive any more updates for these experiments.
-Once the experiment concludes, live metrics or plots will no longer be displayed for the experiment.
-You are expected to persist the final results in Git.
-TODO: confirm if this statement is correct.
+Once the experiment concludes, you can delete the live metrics row from the project table.
+Iterative Studio does not automatically push the final results of your experiment to Git.
+Your CI action should persist the final results in Git.

-- **Stopped/Error** - These experiments stopped due to some error.

 <admon>